Frequently Asked Questions

 All Tu Nidito services are offered at no cost.

 Direct care volunteers work with children, teens and/or caregivers impacted by serious medical conditions or death.
-Direct roles include: Support Group Facilitators, One on One and most Internships.
-Direct care volunteers must be at least 16 years old (except where indicated), complete all required paperwork, pass a background check, participate in an introductory interview, participate in all required training and a post-training, and make a minimum commitment of 1 year.
-For direct care volunteers, previous experience working with children, teens or families around grief, trauma, or through group facilitation is a bonus, but it is not required.
-Responsibility, compassion, adaptability, a joy for work with others, strong communication skills, and the ability to learn and implement our model, is required.
+Direct roles include: Support Group Facilitators, One on One Volunteers and Interns.
+Internship positions are available for indirect care as well.
+Direct care volunteers must be at least 16 years old (except where otherwise indicated), complete all required paperwork, pass a background check, participate in an introductory interview, participate in all required training and a post-training, and make a minimum commitment of 1 year.
+For direct care volunteers, previous experience working with children, teens or families around grief, trauma, or through group facilitation is preferred, but not required.
+What is required is responsibility, compassion, adaptability, a joy for work with others, strong communication skills, and the ability to learn and implement our model.

-For families with a seriously ill child Tu Nidito services last for as long as the family needs support dealing with the serious medical condition and can range from nine months to multiple years.
+For families with a seriously ill child, Tu Nidito services last for as long as the family needs support and can range from nine months to multiple years.

 A family can call and start the process of information gathering as soon as they feel ready.
 Each family is unique and each family member grieves differently.
-We will provide information about our program and offer our insights, but each family is the “expert” of their grief and we respect their decision of when the right time is to start.
+We will provide information about our program and offer our insights, but each family is the “expert” of their own grief.
+We respect their decision to start when the time is right.